UK Culture Minister to look into allowing free TV to charge re-transmission fees

-LONDON (Reuters) - British Culture Secretary Sajid Javid said on Tuesday he would examine whether Britain’s so-called public service broadcasters like ITV should be allowed to charge cable and satellite operators to carry their transmissions.
+LONDON, Sept 9 (Reuters) - Culture Secretary Sajid Javid said on Tuesday he would examine whether Britain’s so-called public service broadcasters like ITV should be allowed to charge cable and satellite operators to carry their transmissions.

-British public service broadcasters receive radio spectrum to make their channels universally available at no charge to the public, apart from the TV license that funds the BBC.
+British public service broadcasters receive radio spectrum to make their channels universally available at no charge to the public, apart from the TV licence that funds the BBC.

 In return, PSBs have an obligation to provide minimum amounts of programming covering various topics.